tokenami/tokenami/README.md

 ### Aliases

-Aliases allow you to create shorthand names for properties or other aliases.
+Aliases allow you to create shorthand names for properties.
 When using custom aliases, the `css` utility must be configured to ensure aliased properties are merged correctly across component boundaries.

 #### Configure utility